top of page

 We all have moments when we can help others facing a challenging experience.
 And it's okay to feel uncertain or hesitant about addressing others' complex thoughts and raw feelings.

 Following are ten practical strategies you can use to address the emotional needs of others.
-My vision is for chatbots, virtual therapists, and other AI tools to not only integrate these strategies but also emulate the delivery of mental health providers.
+My vision is for supportive chatbots, virtual therapists, and other AI tools to integrate these strategies and emulate helping professionals.

 These evidence-based strategies will empower you in your efforts to help others: